estimated starting salary

 - Sensitivity, and a reassuring and comforting approach

 - The ability to relate to people from all backgrounds and walks of life

 Up to 20,000

 I used to be a semi-professional footballer, but my career was cut short by a serious knee injury.
 During my rehabilitation, I got friendly with my Physiotherapist (Donald), and I began to get really interested in the science behind my injury.
 I decided to find out more, and I'm now a fully-qualified Sports Physiotherapist.
 It can be tough seeing people at their lowest point, but I love motivating people to push themselves through their recovery.

 To become a physiotherapist, you will either need a degree in physiotherapy, or hold a postgraduate degree which is approved by the HCPC (Health and Care Professionals Council).
-There may also be specialised part-time courses in physiotherapy to help you qualify.
+There may also be specialised accredited and part-time courses in physiotherapy to help you qualify.

 not allow you to practice or call yourself a physiotherapist.
 To do so you must complete a HCPC approved physiotherapy course.
 For more information please visit the HCPC website.
 Do you want to: Learn about physiotherapy to improve your own health?Understand how to prevent injury and the impact ...
 Read more